ajit-dherange/Access_S3_via_EC2_Using_IAM_User/README.md

 Select “t2.micro”.

-Select VPC and Subnet, then select IAM role as “S3AccesswithEC2”.
+Select VPC and Subnet, then select IAM role as “S3AccesswithEC2”. (can lease as default)

 Type Name as Linux Instance.